-St Samson’s Cave: Golant, Cornwall
+St Sampson’s Cave: Golant, Cornwall

-It is known that Samson lived for a time in Golant in Cornwall and his well still exists by the church built over his prayer oratory on the hill.
+It is known that Sampson lived for a time in Golant in Cornwall and his well still exists by the church built over his prayer oratory on the hill.
 There are records of him confronting and destroying an evil serpent which was terrorising the local inhabitants.
 In some records it refers to the creature as a fire spitting dragon.
 Apparently, this serpent lived in a dark cave on the banks of the River Fowey at Golant, from where it went hunting for prey and terrified the people.